How to Apply Lipstick Like a Pro

 Tips and Tricks Only a Pro Knows

-Make Your Lips Look Fuller
+How to Make Your Lips Look Fuller

-It Doesn't Have to Be Lip Liner
+Alternatives to Lip Liner

 - Because matte lipsticks are more densely pigmented than regular lipsticks, you can use them as lip liner.
 Apply using a pointed rather than rounded lip brush.